 Even driving along an ordinary road any bumps and bends can send things flying, so make sure everything is stowed away before you set off.
 The RV’s crockery cupboard has dividers to keep plates and cups safe.
 But things do slide around the food cupboard above the dining table.
 So it’s a good idea to get a box to store your groceries securely so they don’t end up shaken up and you don’t get with a black eye from a falling pack of biscuits.

 Being outside means you’re exposed to a few creepy crawlies.
 Canadian mosquitoes can be vicious, especially in the summer, so it’s a good idea to pack mosquito repellent* and bite cream, and pick up citronella candles or mosquito coils*.
 Cover up your arms and legs up at dusk and you can also get clothing impregnated with repellent to keep them away.

 Other bits and pieces we found useful to have were a washing line and pegs* (to air towels and dry clothes if you’re doing any hand washing), a grill if you want to cook outside, matches and firelighters (you can buy these along with kindling and logs in most park shops if you need them) and plenty of marshmallows for toasting over the campfire.

 Where to next?

 The thing with RVing is that it gets addictive.
-The freedom to go whenever you fancy, the convenience, the chance to dip your toes in the outdoor lifestyle without roughing it.
+The freedom to go whenever you fancy, the convenience, the chance to dip your toes in the outdoor lifestyle without having to rough it.
 So the only question left is where to next?
-Maybe the Rockies or the coast of Newfoundland – who knows where the road will take us?
+Maybe the Rockies, the Cabot Trail through Nova Scotia or the coast of Newfoundland – who knows where the road will take us?

-Is there anything you’d like to know about RVing in Canada?
+Is there anything else you’d like to know about exploring Canada by RV?